 Calm down, everything is going to be fine.
 This is mainly some Reefer Madness bullshit for the cafe set.

-Consuming a moderate amount of (up to 300 milligrams or three cups of coffee) caffeine on the daily isn’t going to hurt you.
+Consuming a moderate amount (up to 300 milligrams or three cups of coffee) of caffeine on the daily isn’t going to hurt you.
 If you have high blood pressure, you could potentially experience a temporary rise in heart rate, but there is no link to caffeine and high cholesterol, cardiovascular disease, or rabies.Especiallyrabies.
-There's even plenty of evidence from places like Harvard that coffee is good for you.
+There's even plenty of evidence from places like Harvard that coffee can be good for you, in moderation.

 9. Pregnant women shouldn't drink coffee

-Caffeine won’t harm a fetus, however it is advised that women should limit their caffeine intake to only 200 milligrams—about one cup of standard coffee.
+Caffeine won’t harm a fetus, however it is advised that women should limit their daily caffeine intake to only 200 milligrams -- about one cup of standard coffee.

 Caffeine can pass through the placenta and reach the baby, but there are no concrete studies proving it’s harmful.
 But... if you don't want your baby to get all tweaky inside there, you might just want to play it safe and stick to decaf tea.